scaleflex/filerobot-image-editor/README.md

 <hr />

 ## Prerequisites
-	> Following prerequisites are required only in NPM installation, but they're included in CDN bundle installation.
+	> Following prerequisites are required only in React Component installation, but they're included in CDN bundle installation and added as dependencies of other bridges packages.

 - react, react-dom: >= v16.8.0
 - styled-components: >= v5.1.0